Get Answers to These FAQs We Hear the Most

 Should I Sign a Letter of Protection to Get Medical Treatment After an Auto Accident?

 Many doctors and physical therapists across South Carolina will treat you at no cost on the front end in return for a letter of protection from an attorney that states your balance will be paid out of the settlement proceeds when the legal case concludes.

 For example, you may need 6 weeks of physical therapy at a cost of $1,800.00.
 If the wreck knocked you out of work or you are without health insurance, you may be unable to afford the out-of-pocket costs physical therapy poses.
-However, the therapist may treat you so long as you sign a letter (i.e contract) agreeing to pay him out of your settlement funds.
+However, the therapist may be willing to treat you so long as you sign a letter (i.e contract) agreeing to pay him out of your settlement funds.